Army Cadet Force: Adult Instructors

 Prospective Adult Instructors begin as a Civilian Assistant (CA) before passing an enhanced disclosure.
-After completing the Familiarization and Assessment weekend (F&A) the Adult Volunteer is appointed as a Probationary Instructor (PI) at this stage they gain the use of the title Cadet Force Adult Volunteer (CFAV).
+After completing the Familiarization and Assessment weekend (F&A) the Adult Volunteer is appointed as a Probationary Instructor (PI) (also taught/referred to as a Potential Instructor in Cadet Force lessons) at this stage they gain the use of the title Cadet Force Adult Volunteer (CFAV).
 They will attend 1 further training event to be classed as a "Safe Person" after completing modules on child protection, unit administration and introduction to the ACF.
 After this event the CFAV will attend further training at county / sector level.
-Only once completed they are invited to attend an Advanced Instructors Course (AIC) held over one week at brigade level and run by a Cadet Training Team (CTT).
+Only once completed they are invited to attend the Basic Instructors Course (BIC) held over one week at brigade level and run by a Cadet Training Team (CTT).
 On successful completion of this course they will be appointed to the rank of Sergeant Instructor (SI).
 Progressive training takes place for Adult Instructors, as with cadets, an Adult Instructor may take part in a variety of different courses.
 An example of a further course which takes place at CTC Frimley Park is the Adult Leadership and Management Course.
 On successful completion of a course like this (which demonstrates the ability to plan and manage detachment level training) an AI is eligible for promotion to the rank of Staff Sergeant Instructor (SSI).
 The Exercise Conducting Officer's (ECO) and Cadet Drill instructor Course (CADIC) are also available to AIs and the further ranks of Sergeant Major Instructor (SMI) and Regimental Sergeant Major Instructor (RSMI) are possible on completion of the King George VI course.